 13:43 And however we define atheism, it's surely the kind of academic belief that a person is entitled to hold without being vilified as an unpatriotic, unelectable non-citizen.
 Nevertheless, it's an undeniable fact that to own up to being an atheist is tantamount to introducing yourself as Mr. Hitler or Miss Beelzebub.
 And that all stems from the perception of atheists as some kind of weird, way-out minority.

-14:12 Natalie Angier wrote a rather sad piece in the New Yorker, saying how lonely she felt as an atheist.
-She clearly feels in a beleaguered minority, but actually, how do American atheists stack up numerically?
+14:11 Natalie Angier wrote a rather sad piece in the New Yorker, saying how lonely she felt as an atheist.
+She clearly feels in a beleaguered minority.
+But actually, how do American atheists stack up numerically?
 The latest survey makes surprisingly encouraging reading.
 Christianity, of course, takes a massive lion's share of the population, with nearly 160 million.
-But what would you think was the second largest group, convincingly outnumbering Jews with 2.8 million, Muslims at 1.1 million, and Hindus, Buddhists and all other religions put together?
-The second largest group, of nearly 30 million, is the one described as non-religious or secular.
+But what would you think was the second largest group, convincingly outnumbering Jews with 2.8 million, Muslims at 1.1 million, Hindus, Buddhists and all other religions put together?
+The second largest group, with nearly 30 million, is the one described as non-religious or secular.

-14:55 You can't help wondering why vote-seeking politicians are so proverbially overawed by the power of, for example, the Jewish lobby.
-The state of Israel seems to owe its very existence to the American Jewish vote, while at the same time consigning the non-religious to political oblivion.
+14:54 You can't help wondering why vote-seeking politicians are so proverbially overawed by the power of, for example, the Jewish lobby -- the state of Israel seems to owe its very existence to the American Jewish vote -- while at the same time, consigning the non-religious to political oblivion.
 This secular non-religious vote, if properly mobilized, is nine times as numerous as the Jewish vote.
 Why does this far more substantial minority not make a move to exercise its political muscle?

-15:47 The survey that I quoted, which is the ARIS survey, didn't break down its data by socio-economic class or education, IQ or anything else.
+15:46 The survey that I quoted, which is the ARIS survey, didn't break down its data by socio-economic class or education, IQ or anything else.
 But a recent article by Paul G. Bell in the Mensa magazine provides some straws in the wind.
 Mensa, as you know, is an international organization for people with very high IQ.
-And from a meta-analysis of the literature, Bell concludes that, I quote, "Of 43 studies carried out since 1927 on the relationship between religious belief and one's intelligence or educational level, all but four found an inverse connection.
+And from a meta-analysis of the literature, Bell concludes that, I quote -- "Of 43 studies carried out since 1927 on the relationship between religious belief, and one's intelligence or educational level, all but four found an inverse connection.
 That is, the higher one's intelligence or educational level, the less one is likely to be religious."
-Well, I haven't seen the original 42 studies and I can't comment on that meta-analysis but I would like to see more studies done along those lines.
-And I know that there are, if I could put a little plug here, there are people in this audience easily capable of financing a massive research survey to settle the question, and I put the suggestion up -- for what it's worth.
+Well, I haven't seen the original 42 studies, and I can't comment on that meta-analysis, but I would like to see more studies done along those lines.
+And I know that there are -- if I could put a little plug here -- there are people in this audience easily capable of financing a massive research survey to settle the question, and I put the suggestion up, for what it's worth.

-16:53 But let me know show you some data that have been properly published and analyzed on one special group, namely, top scientists.
+16:53 But let me know show you some data that have been properly published and analyzed, on one special group -- namely, top scientists.
 In 1998, Larson and Witham polled the cream of American scientists, those who'd been honored by election to the National Academy of Sciences, and among this select group, belief in a personal God dropped to a shattering seven percent.
-About 20 percent are agnostic, and the rest could fairly be called atheists.
+About 20 percent are agnostic; the rest could fairly be called atheists.
 Similar figures obtained for belief in personal immortality.
-Among biological scientists, the figures are even lower: 5.5 percent, only, believe in God.
-Physical scientists: it's 7.5 percent.
-I've not seen corresponding figures for elite scholars in other fields, such history or philosophy, but I'd be surprised if they were different.
+Among biological scientists, the figure is even lower: 5.5 percent, only, believe in God.
+Physical scientists, it's 7.5 percent.
+I've not seen corresponding figures for elite scholars in other fields, such as history or philosophy, but I'd be surprised if they were different.

 20:06 I suspect that the word "atheist" itself contains or remains a stumbling block far out of proportion to what it actually means, and a stumbling block to people who otherwise might be happy to out themselves.
 So, what other words might be used to smooth the path, oil the wheels, sugar the pill?
 Darwin himself preferred "agnostic" -- and not only out of loyalty to his friend Huxley, who coined the term.

-21:38 Anyway, it was Aveling, and when they met, Darwin challenged Aveling, "Why do you call yourselves atheists?" "'Agnostic, '" retorted Aveling, "was simply 'atheist' writ respectable, and 'atheist' was simply 'agnostic' writ aggressive."
+21:38 Anyway, it was Aveling, and when they met, Darwin challenged Aveling.
+"Why do you call yourselves atheists?" "'Agnostic, '" retorted Aveling, "was simply 'atheist' writ respectable, and 'atheist' was simply 'agnostic' writ aggressive."
 Darwin complained, "But why should you be so aggressive?"
 Darwin thought that atheism might be well and good for the intelligentsia, but that ordinary people were not, quote, "ripe for it."
 Which is, of course, our old friend, the "don't rock the boat" argument.
 It's not recorded whether Aveling told Darwin to come down off his high horse.
-(Laughter)

-22:24 But in any case, that was more than 100 years ago.
-You think we might have grown up since then.
-Now, a friend, an intelligent lapsed Jew, who incidentally observed the Sabbath for reasons of cultural solidarity, describes himself as a "tooth fairy agnostic."
-He won't call himself an atheist because it's, in principle, impossible to prove a negative, but agnostic on its own might suggest that God's existence was therefore on equal terms of likelihood as his non-existence.
+22:23 But in any case, that was more than 100 years ago.
+You'd think we might have grown up since then.
+Now, a friend, an intelligent lapsed Jew, who, incidentally, observes the Sabbath for reasons of cultural solidarity, describes himself as a "tooth-fairy agnostic."
+He won't call himself an atheist because it's, in principle, impossible to prove a negative, but "agnostic" on its own might suggest that God's existence was therefore on equal terms of likelihood as his non-existence.

-22:55 So, my friend is strictly agnostic about the tooth fairy, but it isn't very likely, is it?
+22:56 So, my friend is strictly agnostic about the tooth fairy, but it isn't very likely, is it?
 Like God.
-Hence the phrase, "tooth fairy agnostic."
+Hence the phrase, "tooth-fairy agnostic."
 Bertrand Russell made the same point using a hypothetical teapot in orbit about Mars.
 You would strictly have to be agnostic about whether there is a teapot in orbit about Mars, but that doesn't mean you treat the likelihood of its existence as on all fours with its non-existence.

-23:23 The list of things which we strictly have to be agnostic about doesn't stop at tooth fairies and teapots.
-It's infinite.
+23:23 The list of things which we strictly have to be agnostic about doesn't stop at tooth fairies and teapots; it's infinite.
 If you want to believe one particular one of them -- unicorns or tooth fairies or teapots or Yahweh -- the onus is on you to say why.
 The onus is not on the rest of us to say why not.
-We, who are atheists, are also a-fairiests and a-teapotists.
-(Laughter)
+We, who are atheists, are also a-fairyists and a-teapotists.

-24:12 So, how about "humanist"?
+24:11 So, how about "humanist"?
 This has the advantage of a worldwide network of well-organized associations and journals and things already in place.
-My problem with it only is its apparent anthropocentrism.
+My problem with it is only its apparent anthropocentrism.
 One of the things we've learned from Darwin is that the human species is only one among millions of cousins, some close, some distant.

-24:33 And there are other possibilities like "naturalist," but that also has problems of confusion, because Darwin would have thought naturalist -- "naturalist" means, of course, as opposed to "supernaturalist" -- and it is used sometimes -- Darwin would have been confused by the other sense of "naturalist," which he was, of course, and I suppose there might be others who would confuse it with nudism.
-(Laughter) Such people might be those belonging to the British lynch mob which last year attacked a pediatrician in mistake for a pedophile.
-(Laughter)
+24:33 And there are other possibilities, like "naturalist," but that also has problems of confusion, because Darwin would have thought naturalist -- "Naturalist" means, of course, as opposed to "supernaturalist" -- and it is used sometimes -- Darwin would have been confused by the other sense of "naturalist," which he was, of course, and I suppose there might be others who would confuse it with "nudism".